VoxeLibre/VoxeLibre/CONTRIBUTING.md

 are a server admin, you can find error messages in the log file of the server.
 * Tell us which MineClone2 and minetest versions you are using.
-* It's always useful to tell us what you were doing to trigger the bug, e.g. before the crash happened or what causes the faulty behavior
+* Tell us how to reproduce the problem: What you were doing to trigger the bug, e.g. before the crash happened or what causes the faulty behavior.

 ### Requesting features
 * Make sure the feature you request is Minecraft 1.17 Java Edition or